BYU Cougars: Men's basketball

 The BYU men's basketball team is ranked among top 25 NCAA programs for all-time total victories.
-As of 2006, BYU had 82 winning seasons, 26 conference titles, 21 NCAA tournament invites, 10 NIT invites, and 2 NIT titles (1951 and 1966).
+As of 2006, BYU had 82 winning seasons, 26 conference titles, 21 NCAA tournament invites, 10 NIT invites, and two NIT titles (1951 and 1966).
 In 2005, the program was ranked 36th in Street & Smiths "100 greatest College Basketball Programs of All Time", based on NCAA tournament success, NIT success, national championships, conference regular-season and tournament titles, all-time win–loss percentage, graduation percentage, NCAA infractions, NBA first round draft picks, and mascot ferocity.
 In the 2006–07 season, the Cougars became nationally ranked for the first time since 1994 and won the Mountain West Conference regular season championship outright.
-The team's current head coach is Mark Pope, who was hired in 2019 while he was the head coach at Utah Valley University.
+The team's current head coach is Mark Pope, who was hired in 2019.

 Women's basketball

-The BYU women's basketball team represents the university in the West Coast Conference and after the retirement of 21 year coach Jeff Judkins is now coached by Amber Whiting in her first year.
+The BYU women's basketball team represents the university in the Big 12 Conference and after the retirement of 21 year coach Jeff Judkins is now coached by Amber Whiting.
 The Cougars play their home games in the Marriott Center in Provo, Utah.
 The team has made eight NCAA Tournament appearances in the last 30 years and has frequently been at the top of its conference.

 Men's cross country

 Cross country originated at BYU as an informal competition, technically classified as a long distance running event for the track and field team.
-Clarence Robinson, an experienced collegiate and Olympic long distance runner, became the track and field coach in 1950.
-Robinson's experience and interest in long distance running led to the growing popularity of cross country both in track and field and as its own sport.
+Clarence Robison, an experienced collegiate and Olympic long distance runner, became the track and field coach in 1950.
+Robison's experience and interest in long distance running led to the growing popularity of cross country both in track and field and as its own sport.
 Competitions in cross country were often held jointly with the track and field team.
 In 1962, Sherald James was added on the track and field coaching staff with his primary responsibility being the cross country team.
 James helped cultivate the popularity of the program and cross country as an event in track and field.

 Three BYU runners have won 4 individual cross country national championships; Ed Eyestone in 1985, Josh Rohatinsky in 2006, and Conner Mantz in 2020 and 2021.
 Eyestone has been the head men's cross country coach since 2000, replacing James.

 In 2018, BYU finished second nationally.
 In 2019, BYU won its first national championship.